See. Click. Buy.

 Found it disruptive and disliked pausing streaming.

-Designing a full-fledged shopping experience for TV is an exercise in simplification.
-With the remote’s limited navigation capabilities, I led a design sprint–style exploration to optimize product discovery and make checkout effortless.
+I led a design sprint–style exploration to optimize product discovery and make checkout effortless.

 We aligned on a single-scroll information architecture that could seamlessly scale for long product names and variations.